musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 Run the command `terraform apply` again to make sure our bot is associated with new intents.

-If you refresh the console you will see that our bot is now associated with all CRUD intents.
+If you refresh the console, you will see that our bot is associated with all CRUD intents.

 ![Bot intents association](../images/bot_intent_association.png)

 You can now test your intents in the Test Bot window.
-However, as I mentioned earlier, there isn't much being done by our intents.
-We need to hook some code hook to our bot in the form of AWS Lambda function.
-So next we will introduce AWS Lambda and update our intents' fulfillment activity to a lambda function.
+However, as I mentioned earlier, there isn't much done by our intents.
+We need to hook some code hook to our bot in the form of the AWS Lambda function.
+So next, we will introduce AWS Lambda and update our intents' fulfillment activity to a lambda function.

-## Summary